scarv/miracle/experiments/pipeline/README.md

   progressing through a pipeline.
 - Create hamming weight estimates for the result of the operation progressing through a pipeline.
+- Use hamming distance estimate for predicted consecutive pipeline register values.
+  - If three instructions are in-flight at once, we can use the sum of three hamming distance guesses for the relevant pipeline registers?
 - Use corrolation analysis to see when operand estimate stops corrolating and result estimate starts.
+- If the values being operated on are conspicuous and sandwiched with NOPs, even simple SPA might work?

 **Register-Memory:**